sphinx-labs/sphinx/docs/ci-foundry-proposals.md

     steps:
       - uses: actions/checkout@v2
       - run: yarn install
-      - run: npx sphinx propose --config ./sphinx/HelloSphinx.config.ts --confirm --testnets
+      - run: npx sphinx propose --confirm --config <path/to/sphinx/config/file> --testnets
 ```

+## 7. Configure the templates

-Here is a checklist of things to do before moving on:
+Here is a list of things you may need need to configure:
-- [ ] Add the `PROPOSER_PRIVATE_KEY` secret to your CI process.
-This should be the private key of one of the proposer addresses in your Sphinx config file (under the `proposers` field).
+- Add the `PROPOSER_PRIVATE_KEY` secret to your CI process.
+This should be the private key of one of the proposer addresses in your Sphinx config file.
+The list of proposers is located under the `options` field in the config file.
-- [ ] Add the `SPHINX_API_KEY` secret to your CI process.
+- Add the `SPHINX_API_KEY` secret to your CI process.
 You can find this in the Sphinx UI after registering your organization.
-- [ ] Enter any node provider API keys or urls  in the `env` section of the template and make sure they are also [configured as secrets in GitHub actions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+- Enter any node provider API keys or urls in the `env` section and make sure they are also [configured as secrets in GitHub actions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
-- [ ] If you want to push to a branch other than `main`, update the `branches` section of the template.
+- If you want to push to a branch other than `main`, update the `branches` section of the templates.
-- [ ] If your repository doesn't use `yarn install`, update the `yarn install` step under `jobs`.
+- If your repository doesn't use `yarn install`, update the `yarn install` step under `jobs`.
-- [ ] Add the path to your Sphinx config in the `npx sphinx propose` command under `jobs`.
+- Add the path to your Sphinx config file in the `npx sphinx propose` commands under `jobs`.

-## 7. Test your integration
+## 8. Test your integration

-Push your branch to Github, open a PR, and merge it after the dryrun check completes.
-You can then go to https://www.sphinx.dev and you'll find your new deployment there.

-## 8. Production Deployments
-In this example we've configured the CI deployment process to deploy against test networks when merging to main.
-If you want to go straight to production, you can do so by switching out the `--testnets` flag for the `--mainnets` production.

-However, in practice you may want something different depending on your workflow.
-For a more robust setup we recommend using a `develop` branch and triggering testnet deployments when merging to that branch.
-Then you should setup a separate workflow to trigger production deployments when merging to main.
+We recommend proposing a sample project to test that your CI process works properly.
+When a proposal is triggered, it will appear in the [Sphinx UI](https://www.sphinx.dev).